 "This MRI is done for research purposes only.
 The MRI scan being done is designed to answer research questions, not to medically examine your brain.
 The MRI scan is not a substitute for one a physician would order.
 It may not show problems that would be picked up by a medical MRI scan.
 None of the researchers are medically qualified radiologists.
 However, if we see something unusual in your scan, we will inform you so that you can obtain a follow-up evaluation by your physician.
-Any follow-up evaluation or treatment that you seek will be you may be at your own e unnecessarili expense.
-Eve y worried if o en if your ph a problem is ysician rules suspected." out any proble ems,
+Any follow-up evaluation or treatment that you seek will be at your ou you may be unnecesso vn expense.
+Eve arily worried if o en if your phys a problem is st sician rules ou uspected." t any problems,